bookingactivities/booking-activities/readme.txt

 * Tweak - Hide bullet point followed by colon in WC item meta
 * Fix - Admnistrators could not reschedule to a past event from admin if "Administrators can reschedule bookings to" option was set to "Same form"
 * Fix - Booking dialogs may not appear on block based sites
+* Fix - Columns order may not be taken into account with select2 4.0.13
+* Fix - Call woocommerce_coupon_is_valid hook in try catch to improve compatibility
 * Dev - Add "expired" booking filter (can only be used programmatically)
 * Dev - Make "from", "to", "end_from", "end_to", "created_from" and "created_to" booking filters work when retrieving booking groups as well
 * Dev - Allow boolean value for "booking_group_id" booking filter to retrieve only (non) grouped bookings (can only be used programmatically)